moredhel/sftp-debug-library/README.md

 make old
 ```

-To run the older version:
+To run the newer version:

 ``` shell
 make new